-UNESCO Science Report is a leading publication that discusses the interaction of science, its transition towards a greener, digitally connected society and public policy.
-In the last few years, the world has made critical progress as digitalization and technology penetrate our lives.
+UNESCO Science Report is a leading publication that discusses the interaction of science, its transition towards a greener, digitally connected society, and public policy.
+The world has made critical progress in the last few years as digitalization and technology penetrate our lives.
 But has the technology created an inclusive society?
-How has gender parity measured over these years?
+How has gender parity been measured over these years?
 How are different countries measuring comparatively on the research and innovation parameters?
 UNESCO Science Report: the race against time for smarter development tries to address these questions.
-The framework of seventeen sustainable development goals is a critical enabler for social change and impact catalyzing far-reaching synergies between multiple actors within the global arena.
+The framework of seventeen sustainable development goals is a critical enabler for social change and impact, catalyzing far-reaching synergies between multiple actors within the global arena.
 UNESCO report targets —- policymakers, intergovernmental and non-governmental entities, academicians, media, and other actors to understand the pathways of different geographical regions in their journey for a better- networked tomorrow.

 These pathways include asymmetries and distortions leading to prevailing inequalities within the global ecosystem.
-For example, 80% of the countries covered spend less than 1% of their GDP on Research and Development.
-A sound R&D is the backbone of a more responsive and just society but only 32 countries raised their research spending by 0.1% of GDP or more between 2014 and 2018.
+For example, 80 percent of the countries covered spend less than 1 percent of their GDP on Research and Development.
+A sound R&D is the backbone of a more responsive and just society, but only 32 countries raised their research spending by 0.1% of GDP or more between 2014 and 2018.

 Graph Data Source UNESCO | The middle Road